acwDevs/CTF-Writeups/WHY2025CTF/aSYMMETRICK/WHYCTF25-aSYMMETRICK.md

 3. On line 12 it validates the first 10 characters of our input string with a constant string within the program
     a.
 If we go and look at the memory location by clicking on the string we can view the contents.
     b.
 If the first part of the string does not contain the desired string the serial key is invalid.

 ![alt text](image-14.png)

-4. Great we are off to a good start our input string should look something like this at this point
+5. Great we are off to a good start our input string should look something like this at this point.

 ![alt text](image-15.png)

 Command: ```python -c "print('WHY2025CTF-' + 'A' * 64 + '-' + 'A' * 31)"```

-5. On lines 14-15 we see an interesting function.
+6. On lines 14-15 we see an interesting function.
     a.
 On line 14 it first gets the length of a string which holds the username inputed in the first text box of the program.
     b.
 On line 15 the function takes 3 arguments the first is the username string, the second is the length of the string and the last is an array in which the operation performed in this function will be stored.
 This function takes each ascii character in the user name converts it to its hex value and then splits it into 2 nibbles taking the 4 high bits and 4 low bits and storing them into an array.
 So our name has 6 characters and the result of this function stores 12 characters since 6 * 2 = 12
     c.
 This value will be used later on line 30
-6. On line 16 its a simple function that converts the byte order of characters stored in the middle64chars array.
+7. On line 16 its a simple function that converts the byte order of characters stored in the middle64chars array.
-7. On lines 17-20 4 sections of memory are created using VirtualAlloc.
+8. On lines 17-20 4 sections of memory are created using VirtualAlloc.
-8. On lines 21-23 3 strings are converted into a number with base 16.
+9. On lines 21-23 3 strings are converted into a number with base 16.
-9. On line 24 after some analysis I finally realized that rsa modular exponentiation was happening
+10. On line 24 after some analysis I finally realized that rsa modular exponentiation was happening
     a. vAlloc1 holds the plaintext message (m) as an integer in base 16
     b. vAlloc3 holds (e) as a integer in base 16; e = 0x10001
     c. vAlloc2 holds (n) as a integer in base 16; n = "67E5DEDE5920A73E8B2EDCA1BE39DEF75351102BBF3D314E8AAE8BC594B70D61"